 Adobe Stock’s Fluid Self: Exclusive, Trendy Diversity Photos

 Adobe Stock images aim at being as current and varied as possible.
 The Fluid Self is a photo series within Adobe Stock’s Premium collection, which is exclusive to the agency, high value and available on demand only (you can learn more about Adobe Stock Premium here).
-If the series name rings a bell, it’s because it matches that of one of Adobe Stock photos trends their experts identified for this year –find that and more in our Photography Trends 2018 report–.
+If the series name rings a bell, it’s because it matches that of one of Adobe Stock photos trends their experts identified for this year –find that and more in photography trends 2019–.

 The Fluid Self gallery englobes topics like body positivity, natural beauty, modern genre identities, lifestyle choices, and more.

 Recently, Adobe’s Fluid Self series was enriched with the adding of a photo shoot from up and coming African photographer and Adobe Stock contributor Ussi’n Yala, which narrates a love story between two men of colour through aesthetically beautiful, natural-like, royalty free stock images.